coolkid23319/Ephy/README.md

 split = string.split(pingvalue,'(')
 ping = tonumber(split[1])

-if getgenv().Settings.FearLas.AdvancedAutoPred == true and enabled then
+if getgenv().Settings.Zephylua.AdvancedAutoPred == true and enabled then
     getgenv().CAMJUMPPREDICTION = 0.05
     if ping > 300 then
         getgenv().CAMPREDICTION = 0.434